agawande/NLSR-minindn-tester-bot/README.md

 sudo python testnlsr.py --help

+The bot is dependent on:
+(1) PyGerrit2
+(2) Mini-NDN

 Without stopping testnlsr:
 (1) exp_file can be update anytime to add new experiments (2) minindn can be updated anytime
-(3) work_dir/record.json can be updated if something goes wrong to retest a patch
+(3) To retrigger a patch simply change the verified-integration score to zero on your patch

 Mini-NDN is modified to make it work on the arcturus machine:
 (1) Uses nfd.conf.sample by default instead of nfd.conf